 Hydropower is the nation’s oldest source of renewable energy and can provide power to the nation’s grid after traditional sources fail.
 It is estimated that in 2021, hydropower made up 31 percent of U.S. renewable energy generation – eclipsing the total production of solar and wind farm energy combined.
 This valuable resource must be protected from harm, whether it comes from outside influences or originates within the hydropower facility itself.
 Hydropower facilities can benefit from traditional security measures like perimeter fencing, but the addition of a robust hydropower video surveillance system boosts security and will keep these critical infrastructure sites safe.
+To keep people and property protected the need for critical infrastructure surveillance continues to grow.

 Boost Your Security Profile With Video Surveillance Cameras